-4.9.1.9.2 Fibre Channel#/LUN Base/LUN

-Fiber Channel: The RAID subsystem supports channel 0, 1 and 0&1 cluster option.
+4.9.1.9.2 SAS Port Mapping(Fibre Channel#)/LUN Base/LUN SAS Port Mapping: The RAID subsystem supports port 0, 1, 2, 3.

 Fiber LUN base: Each Fiber device attached to the Fiber card, as well as the card itself, must be assigned a unique Fiber ID number.
 A Fiber channel can connect up to 128(0 to 127) devices.
 The RAID subsystem is as a large Fiber device.
 We should assign a LUN base from a list of Fiber LUNs.